MRezaSadeghi/resume-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I'm M. Reza Sadeghi, A mechanical engineer.
-I'm currently a master student at the Polytechnic University of Milan (Polimi).
-Lambert Mech's website is a way to spread out those projects that I lead and involve projects.
-As an engineer interested in Monitoring, Dynamics & AI, I always have tried to engage in industrial projects, learn and do my best in these fields.
+I am M. Reza Sadeghi, A mechanical engineer.
+I am currently a master student in energy engineering at the Polytechnic University of Milan.
+My research journey started with Optimization algorithms and Condition monitoring, and now, my research activity is focused on Digital Twins and Risk Analysis.
+As an engineer, I worked at ISENSE health monitoring and IPC company.
+Also led and was involved in some industrial projects such as TMSC and TFM monitoring.

-It has not been a long time that since I started working on this website.
-So, it doesn't include enough details.
-I'm going to add more information soon.
+This webpage, Lambert Mech, is a way to share my experiences and describe some exciting topics.
+It has been a short time since I started working on this website.
+So, it needs to include more details, and I always try to find some free time to fill it :).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resume{{< /staticref >}}.